abg0148/experiments_on_hnsw/experiments/visualization_of_sift_data.md

-# Visualizing SIFT Descriptors with t-SNE and PCA
+# Visualizing SIFT Descriptors with t-SNE, PCA, and HDBSCAN

-This project visualizes high-dimensional SIFT descriptors using two dimensionality reduction techniques: **t-SNE** and **PCA**.
-It helps compare the structure of the dataset when projected onto 2D space.
+This project visualizes high-dimensional SIFT descriptors using dimensionality reduction techniques like **t-SNE**, **PCA**, and **UMAP**, combined with clustering using **HDBSCAN**.
+It helps reveal the structure and distribution of the dataset when projected onto 2D space, and explores how unsupervised clustering can expose dominant groupings within local image features.

 ## Dataset